COLLEGE RECRUITING GUIDE

 Follow Through.
 You will need to organize how and when to follow up on your contacts - to ensure that the college has received your information and has you on their list of possible recruits.
 You must keep your name fresh in their minds.

 The Federal Trade Commission (FTC) cautions, "Do your own homework to avoid scholarship rip-offs."
 For more information regarding scholarship scams and how to avoid them visit the Federal Trade Commission website.
 The "full ride."
 In almost every high school there are senior athletes who get recruited by college coaches.
 It is pretty typical that the level of this recruitment and the size of the scholarship offers get exaggerated.
 What is a full ride?
-More than once you are likely to hear that some athlete received a "full ride" scholarship offer.
+More than once you are likely to hear that some athletes received a "full-ride" scholarship offer.
 Athletes and their parents are anxious for recognition and the gold standard for sports scholarships is the full ride.
 Therefore, it is not surprising to hear of anything from a semester's tuition to a full grant-in-aid referred to as "a full ride."
 Do not feel in competition with the offers received by other student-athletes.
 Situations don't compare, sports don't compare, schools don't compare and you don't even know what someone else is calling a "full ride."

 What constitutes a good scholarship offer varies widely with the college, the division that the college competes in, the sport, the talents of the individual athlete and even the athlete's gender.
 Rather than worrying about someone else's scholarship offer, you and your student-athlete should be looking for the best college option for her.
 It may mean a full ride or a partial ride or it may mean the chance to attend a great school and have fun competing in college sports.
 The recruiting process is the chance to evaluate everything about a college offer.
 Judge the opportunity as a whole, not simply the dollar amount of the award.

 It is the student's decision.
 Parent support starts with encouragement and it ends with supporting the student athlete's decision about which opportunity to accept.
-In the middle, it will help to keep in mind that it is the student's talent, the student's hard work, the student's success and the student's life and not yours.
+In the middle, it will help to keep in mind that it is the student's talent, the student's hard work, the student's success, and the student's life and not yours.
 The line between supporting the student and living through the student's success is one that can be hard to negotiate at times.
 Try to recognize when you cross that line and make an adjustment.

 RECRUITING DATES AND NUMBERS TO REMEMBER

 Most Division I and II schools have up to 12 volleyball scholarships to give; these are generally spread over 4 years, so usually, 3 per year are available.
-Division 1 schools can only offer "full ride" scholarships.
+Division 1 schools can only offer "full-ride" scholarships.
 Division II schools typically offer combination scholarships (athletic, academic, grant, etc.).
-Many Division II schools do not have a fully funded scholarship budget so they may be limited to 6-8 scholarships.
+Many Division II schools do not have a fully-funded scholarship budget so they may be limited to 6-8 scholarships.

 Division III schools have no athletic scholarships but may fund part/whole educational expenses via grants, aid or academic/ citizenship scholarships.